The Woman Behind The Anglophile Channel

-A year as Miss California, and runner-up at the 1989 Miss America Pageant, won that year by Gretchen Carlson, led to a gig performing around the world including aboard the world’s largest and most luxurious cruise liners for Royal Caribbean, Celebrity and Cunard.
+After becoming the first Latina Miss California, and runner-up to Miss America 1989 Gretchen Carlson, Marlise was contracted to perform around the world in theaters and aboard the world’s largest and most luxurious cruise liners for Royal Caribbean, Celebrity and Cunard.

 *Fun Fact: Broadway/West End Producer, Cameron Mackintosh had to give his personal permission for Marlise to sing the Les Miserables song, “I Dreamed A Dream”, on NBC’s national telecast.